 It’s a fantastic source of protein at 23g per 100g and vitamin B12.

 My own experience of herring is grilled on a barbeque or as soused herring, essentially pickled.
-Both delicious, but certainly an acquired taste.
+Both are delicious, but certainly an acquired taste.

 Sardines - 427IU per 100g